-• Outbreak control measures were reviewed with facility leadership for two of the three reported outbreaks by county health departments (CHDs).

-- Antiviral treatment was recommended for ill individuals by the CHD for one of these outbreaks and was administered by the facility. - Antiviral chemoprophylaxis was recommended for at-risk individuals in one of two outbreaks was administered by the facility .
+- Outbreak control measures were reviewed with facility leadership for two of the three reported outbreaks by county health departments (CHDs).
+Facilities administered antiviral treatment to ill individuals in two of three outbreaks where CHDs recommended antiviral treatment. - Facilities administered antiviral chemoprophylaxis to at-risk individuals in one of three outbreaks where CHDs recommended antiviral chemoprophylaxis.